 Like this thing that's between where there's this sort of, well, there's clearly a racial tension.

-That's not to say girls Aren't awesome, obviously.
+That's not to say girls aren't awesome, obviously.

 But in some way, when I saw, when you showed me the clip this morning, that clip that we're talking about, I was like, oh, well, this just kind of feels like the next obvious step.

-Now the broadcasters are all will all act the same way.
+Now the broadcasters are all, will all act the same way.

 You know what I mean?

-Like, it's just like, it's just everything and nothing at the same time.
+Like it's just like, it's just everything and nothing at the same time.

-When you go back to our prior conversation, when you make it about you and you make it about yourself in that moment on a really big stage, especially based on how much WNBA has grown with Caitlin Clark and many other women, they just keep shooting themselves in the foot.
+When you goes back to our prior conversation, when you make it about you and you make it about yourself in that moment on a really big stage, especially based on how much WNBA has grown with Caitlin Clark and many other women, they just keep shooting themselves in the foot.

 And it isn't just the athletes and not supporting each other or not supporting Caitlin Clark or whatever it is.